kaiyao/battleships-dapp/README.md

 Ensure you have truffle and ganache-cli installed.
 Start ganache-cli in one command line window.
 In another command line window, do the following:
+- git clone this repository
 - change to the directory where the code is in
+- run "npm install"
 - run "truffle compile"
 - run "truffle migrate"
 - run "truffle test" to run the tests
 - run "npm run dev" to launch the server and browser

 The dev server has been configured to listen on 0.0.0.0 instead of the default localhost, this allows you to open the URL on another browser/computer/VM to visit the same page and interact as two different players.
-Note that lite-server by default turns on browsersync which messes things up (since each player is supposed to do their own stuff rather than the same actions).
-Go to localhost:3001 to access the browsersync configuration.
+Note that lite-server is used (same as in pet shop tutorial) but has been configured to listen on 0.0.0.0 and ghost mode is off.
+Ghost mode is normally on by default and it syncs clicks etc. which messes things up (since each player is supposed to do their own stuff rather than the same actions).
+If you need to change it go to localhost:3001 to access the browsersync configuration.
 Then click "Sync Options" on the left, and click "Disable All" to disable all synchorization.
 Obviously, Metamask must be configured to use the same Custom RPC (http://[your IP]:8545) for both browsers to be on the same private network and interact with each other.
 Metamask must also be using the same seed words on both browsers to interact with ganache-cli.
 Metamask must also be using a different account (click the icon near the top right of the Metamask popup - the one with the human icon and two arrows around it) and click "Create Account".